Suzhou65/Status4HaH/README.md

 # Alert output filter
 AlertFilter = ["Files Served","Trust","Quality","Hitrate","Hathrate"]
 ```
-When cookie expired, you will receive a alert message ```Cookie expires.
-Please update configuration file```.
+When login cookie expires, you will receive an alert message: ```Cookie expires.
+Please update the configuration file```.
 ### Status recorder
 - The demonstration script is```status_recorder.py```.
 - Configuration as follows are needed.